-- installing a boot loader in a machine with UEFI firmware means - copying the executable file (.efi format) to the EFI System Partition - 2) if we want that boot loader to be run at boot time we must tell the firmware to: we can do so in the firmware setup program or from the O.S. - should this executables be required to be signed, the booting procedure would be known as secure boot - the EFI variables define which of these .efi files must be loaded when booting.
-If nothing specific gets defined, the file \EFI\BOOT\BOOTX64.EFI on the (first) ESP will get loaded upon booting disks and partitions disks and partitions disks disks
+- installing a boot loader in a machine with UEFI firmware means - copying the executable file (.efi format) to the EFI System Partition - if we want that boot loader to be run at boot time we must tell the firmware to: we can do so in the firmware setup program or from the O.S. - should this executables be required to be signed, the booting procedure would be known as secure boot - the EFI variables define which of these .efi files must be loaded when booting.
+If nothing specific gets defined, the file \EFI\BOOT\BOOTX64.EFI on the (first) ESP will get loaded upon booting disks